Click to start searching

 • the supplier is registered or required to be registered for GST

-However, suppliers will not be liable to pay GST where they make a supply that qualifies as either ‘GST-free’, ‘input taxed’ or ‘outside of scope’ for GST purposes.
+However, suppliers will not be liable to pay GST where they make a supply that qualifies as either ‘GST-free’ or 'input taxed'.
 The GST law sets out specific categories of supplies that qualify as GST-free or input taxed (such as supplies of healthcare or residential premises).

 There are a number of GST-free concessions available for certain not-for-profit community organisations.
 These concessions further require 'registered charity' status with the Australian Charities and Not-for-profits Commission (ACNC) and usually relate to particular activities (such as sales relating to raffles, bingo, fundraising events, sales of second-hand goods or non-commercial transactions and volunteer expenses).